harness/developer-hub/docs/platform/7_Connectors/Monitoring-and-Logging-Systems/connect-to-monitoring-and-logging-systems.md

 If you are going to use multiple providers of the same type, ensure you give each provider a different name.

 5. In the **Credentials** tab, enter the URL of your Dynatrace account.
-Using HTTPS is mandatory for establishing connections with Dynatrace.
+You must use HTTPS to establishing connections with Dynatrace.

 5. Select the **API Token field** > **+ New Secret Text**.